Deploying from a Monorepo

 - Build Command:

-By setting the Root Directory, you ensure that Seenode runs all commands within the correct context for each application, allowing you to easily manage multiple services from a single repository.
+By setting the Root Directory, you ensure that seenode runs all commands within the correct context for each application, allowing you to easily manage multiple services from a single repository.